-UseAs the key symbol of Brunel, the logo should be used on all Brunel University publications, publicity items, stationery, web pages, forms, official documents (eg cheques) and signage, both in printed and electronic media.
+UseAs the key symbol of Brunel, the logo should be used on all Brunel University publications, publicity items, stationery, web pages, forms, official documents and signage, both in printed and electronic media, unless a specific alternative is listed in the house style guide.
 It may only be used in the format illustrated and with no variations to the typography or missing elements.

 The only exceptions to this rule are a limited number of ceremonial and other items of a high official nature such as degree certificates where the full University Coat of Arms may be employed.

 Minimum sizeThe Brunel logo should never appear smaller than 16mm across.

 The logo is available in a variety of formats.
 For permission to access the logo, please complete the form: www.brunel.ac.uk/logo-request.